NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 ## Building programs and scripts

-On some systems, you may first need to `module load` Go 1.21.10 or later, or otherwise obtain or install that toolchain.
-Older versions of Go 1.21 may work but the go.mod files must be updated.
+On some systems, you may first need to `module load` Go 1.22.1 or later, or otherwise obtain or install that toolchain.

 ```
   cd $JOBANALYZER